hynpu/ece7970_winter2021/Week_5/README.md

-* SGD optimization
+# SGD optimization: Stochastic gradient descent

-one of the fundamental requirements for SGD optimization is that the training data is independent and identically distributed
+one of the fundamental requirements for SGD optimization is that the training data is independent and identically distributed, but in RL:
+1. samples are not independent
+2. training data distribution won't be identical

+To deal with this problem, **replay buffer** which stores past experience will be the sampling pool.

-* epsilon-greedy method
+# Epsilon-greedy method